-Generally, Cash Management Shares may be purchased only through certain intermediaries that have a relationship with Goldman Sachs & Co.
-LLC ("Goldman Sachs"), including banks, trust companies, brokers, registered investment advisers and other financial institutions ("Intermediaries") that have agreed to provide administration and personal and account maintenance services to their customers who are the beneficial owners of Cash Management Shares.
-The minimum initial investment requirement imposed upon Intermediaries for the purchase of Cash Management Shares is generally \$10 million, and there is no minimum imposed upon additional investments.
-Intermediaries may, however, impose a minimum amount for initial and additional investments in Cash Management Shares, and may establish other requirements such as a minimum account balance.
+Generally, Institutional Shares and Class I Shares may be purchased only through certain intermediaries that have a relationship with Goldman Sachs & Co.
+LLC ("Goldman Sachs"), including banks, trust companies, brokers, registered investment advisers and other financial institutions ("Intermediaries").
+The minimum initial investment requirement imposed upon Intermediaries for the purchase of Institutional Shares and Class I Shares is generally \$10 million, and there is no minimum imposed upon additional investments.
+Intermediaries may, however, impose a minimum amount for initial and additional investments in Institutional Shares and Class I Shares, and may establish other requirements such as a minimum account balance.